 How do I order a Canadian criminal record check?

-Basic criminal record checks can be obtained from the local police force in your area.
-For certified criminal record checks you can apply directly to the RCMP, or you can apply through an accredited fingerprinting agency in Canada.
-If you apply directly to the RCMP you will need to provide fingerprints taken by an accredited company or your local police.
-If you are located in a country outside of Canada and need to obtain a Canadian criminal record check you will need to get your fingerprints taken by a company accredited by the RCMP.
+Basic criminal record checks can be obtained from the local police service in your area.
+For certified criminal record checks you can apply directly through a local police service, or you can apply through an accredited fingerprinting agency in Canada.
+If you are located in a country outside of Canada and need to obtain a Canadian criminal record check, you will need to submit your fingerprints to a company accredited by the RCMP.
 Contact us for more information or for assistance in obtaining your criminal record check.

 What else do I need to do to use my Canadian criminal record check in another country?

-In many cases, before your Canadian criminal record check will be accepted in another country it will need to go through the document authentication and legalization process.
-This process is used to confirm the authenticity of a Canadian document in a way that makes it official in other countries.
+In many cases, before your Canadian criminal record check will be accepted in another country it will need to go through the document apostille process.
+This process is used to confirm the authenticity of a Canadian document in a way that makes it official in other apostille member countries.

-You should note that there are some other names for the Canadian authentication and legalization process that you might hear, including and especially the terms “apostille” or “attestation”.
-If you have been told that you need to present a Canadian criminal record check that has been apostilled or attested, what you will be doing is authenticating and legalizing this document.
+You should note that there are some other names for the Canadian apostille process that you might hear, including and especially the terms “authentication and legalization” or “attestation”.
+If you have been told that you need to present a Canadian criminal record check that has been apostilled, authenticated, legalized, or attested, they all refer to a similar process.

-How do I authenticate and legalize my criminal record check?
+How do I apostille or legalize my criminal record check?

-The process of authenticating and legalizing your Canadian criminal record check involves three steps:
+The process of apostille or legalizing your Canadian criminal record check involves the following steps:

 Step 1: Documents preparation

 The first step is to ensure your criminal record check is ready for processing.
-Depending on the type of criminal record check you have (basic or certified) you may be required to notarize the document first.
-You also may be required to submit a cover letter or supporting documents.
+Depending on the type of criminal record check you have (basic or certified), and where you need to have it apostilled, you may be required to notarize the document first.
+You also may be required to prepare and submit a cover letter or other supporting documents if your document requires legalization (Step 3).

 Step 3: Legalizing your documents

-The final step of the authentication and legalization process is to submit your authenticated criminal record check to the embassy or consulate of the country where you will be sending your processed document.
-Once the consular staff confirms that your criminal record check meets all their requirements they will place a stamp, sticker or certificate directly on your document, confirming it has been legalized.
+If your document is destined for a non-apostille member country, the final step of the process is to submit your apostilled criminal record check to the embassy or consulate of the country where you will be going.
+Once the consular staff confirms that your criminal record check meets all their requirements they will place a stamp, sticker, or certificate directly on your document, confirming it has been legalized.
 Your document is now ready to be submitted in a foreign country.

-Where can I find more info on authenticating and legalizing a Canadian criminal record check?
+Where can I find more info on the apostille of a Canadian criminal record check?

-The first place to get more answers is the International Documents Canada website.
-You will find information on many different aspects of authenticating and legalizing your documents.
+The first place to get more answers are the service pages of the International Documents Canada website.
+You will find information on many different aspects of apostille and legalization of your documents.
 We also have a page aimed specifically at criminal record checks.
-If you don’t find the information you are looking for on our website we invite you to phone our friendly staff.
+If you don’t find the information you are looking for on our website, we invite you to phone our friendly staff.
 We would be happy to answer your questions.

-Can you help me with authenticating and legalizing my criminal record check?
+Can you help me to apostille my criminal record check?